elisemercury/NewsCollector/README.md

 **:fire: This is what the Python NewsCollector can do for us!**

+> :bulb: For a **detailed usage guide**, please refer to the official [NewsCollector Usage Documentatíon](https://github.com/elisemercury/News-Collector/wiki/NewsCollector-Usage-Documentation).

-> :newspaper: Read more about how the algorithm of NewsCollector works in [my Medium article](TBD).
+> :closed_book: Read more about how the algorithm of NewsCollector works in [my Medium article](TBD).

 -------